-Gone are the days that female travel adventurer had to bound her breasts with linen bandages or step into her machismo and disguise as Ferdinand Magellan to explore the wild lands.
-Mutually, willing to take new chances and cultivate compassion by learning from diversity is not limited to genderless, male, female or other preferred sexual identities.
-That being so, experiencing the unfamiliar with exclusivity is a privilege for an array of individuals and never ceases to be cool.
+Gone are the days when female travel adventurers had to bond her breasts with linen bandages or step into her machismo and disguise as Ferdinand Magellan to explore the wildlands.
+Mutually, willing to take new chances and cultivate compassion by learning from diversity is not limited to genderless, male, female, or other preferred sexual identities.
+That being so, experiencing unfamiliar exclusivity is a privilege for an array of individuals and never ceases to be cool.

-A luxury traveller embraces uniqueness, recognition, attention and is motivated to indulge in an unforgettable experience knowing that it will improve the lives of inhabitants of the destinations.
-South Africa, the oasis of glittering sea, craggy mountains, wildlife encounters as well as luxury wellness with a holistic experience offers the sophisticated traveller the opulence of self-reflection and the external splendours of connectivity to the surroundings.
+A luxury traveler embraces uniqueness, recognition, attention, and is motivated to indulge in an unforgettable experience knowing that it will improve the lives of inhabitants of the destinations.
+South Africa, the oasis of glittering sea, craggy mountains, wildlife encounters, and luxury wellness with a holistic experience offers the sophisticated traveler the opulence of self-reflection and the external splendors of connectivity to the surroundings.

-South Africa is a canvas of spectacular landscapes, best safari destination, multicultural nation, rainbow cuisine, seductive wines and notably turbulent history transformed by hope and “ubuntu” qualities of compassion, forgiveness and humanity to build a just and caring society.
+South Africa is a canvas of spectacular landscapes, best safari destination, a multicultural nation, rainbow cuisine, seductive wines, and notably turbulent history transformed by hope and “ubuntu” qualities of compassion, forgiveness, and humanity to build a just and caring society.

-Liz Biden, the renaissance hotelier, is the founder of South Africa’s most luxury havens.
-She is the owner of The Royal Portfolio collections of exclusive hotels, lodges and private residences in South Africa.
-Her accommodations fulfil the emotional needs of the guests with stimulating design, impeccable service, lavish and thrilling adventures.
-Her collections reinforce self-actualisation and underline respect for local communities.
-A destination favoured by celebrities such as Sir Elton John, Michael Jordan, Renée Fleming and Richard Gere and many others, her hospitality approach is founded on caring and commitment to excellence.
-An avid supporter of local artists, she has transformed Royal Portfolio hotels and residences into an art gallery displaying some of South Africa’s most well-known artists including John Meyer, Beezy Bailey, Deziree Smith, Shany Van Den Berg, Sasha Hartslief, Denby Meyer, Ricky Dyaloyi and William Kentridge to name but a few.
+Liz Biden, the renaissance hotelier, is the founder of South Africa’s most luxurious havens.
+She is the owner of The Royal Portfolio collections of exclusive hotels, lodges, and private residences in South Africa.
+Her accommodations fulfill the guests’ emotional needs with stimulating design, impeccable service, lavish and thrilling adventures.
+Her collections reinforce self-actualization and underline respect for local communities.
+A destination favored by celebrities such as Sir Elton John, Michael Jordan, Renée Fleming, Richard Gere, and many others shows her hospitality approach is founded on caring and commitment to excellence.
+An avid supporter of local artists, she has transformed Royal Portfolio hotels and residences into an art gallery displaying some of South Africa’s most well-known artists, including John Meyer, Beezy Bailey, Deziree Smith, Shany Van Den Berg, Sasha Hartslief, Denby Meyer, Ricky Dyaloyi and William Kentridge to name but a few.